My Story (and I’m sticking to it)

 I spent my youth exploring the myriad attractions and challenges of Miami, Charlotte and New York City, never spending much more than one year in any single place until I became a boarding student at Eastern Military Academy and finally found stability.
 Even as a sophomore there my philosophical and social consciousness was awake and my mind was busy questioning why in an abundant world so many people suffered on so many levels, questions yet to be answered.
 My quest led me to study political science and history during the turbulent 1960’s at the Citadel, the Military College of South Carolina, a unique place where opposing philosophies clashed and melded in an environment that stressed duty, honor and truth.

-I eventually returned to academia earning a graduate certificate in translation studies (Spanish to English) from the Latin American Studies Center at the University of Florida and then, in a paradigm shift, returned to my academic roots joining the faculty of the Universidad Autónoma de Manizales where I currently serve as chair of the Political Science and the Government and International Relations Programs and have been involved as a lecturer in linguistics, political science and as a special counselor with respect to issues involving internationalization.
+I eventually returned to academia earning a graduate certificate in translation studies (Spanish to English) from the Latin American Studies Center at the University of Florida and then, in a paradigm shift, returned to my academic roots joining the faculty of the Universidad Autónoma de Manizales where until 2016 I served as chair of the Political Science and the Government and International Relations Programs and was involved as a lecturer in linguistics, political science and as a special counselor with respect to issues involving internationalization.
+In 2017, I received a leave of absence which, as 2018 dawned became a permanent withdrawal from active participation with the university as I dedicated myself to research, civic activities, sports (tennis and softball) but most of all, to writing, much of it available on this site.
+I remain the official translator for the Institute for Political Studies and International Relations at the Universidad Nacional de Colombia where I also participate in conferences and seminars from time to time, but that does not take much of my time, and I am involved in interviews in Colombian media involving international matters and issues involving politics in the United States from time to time.

 I am extremely interested in sustainable regional development activities in the Eje Cafetero region of Colombia and in the evolution of a Latin American nation-state modeled loosely on the European Union (I feel copying institutions would be a mistake but learning from them is wise).
 I am also passionately interested in furthering my artistic career as a poet, writer and literary translator and reigniting my long dormant love of drawing and painting.